szeidman/blockers-cli-app/spec.md

 Specs:
-- [x] Have a CLI for interfacing with the application
+- [x] Have a CLI for interfacing with the application cli.rb tested and runs
-- [ ] Pull data from an external source
+- [x] Pull data from an external source blocker.rb scrapes from goaliemonkey.com
-- [ ] Implement both list and detail views
+- [x] Implement both list and detail views
+Initial list of 20 appears on CLI, then focuses on info for one entry.